oriolqc/xamarin-docs.es-es/docs/ios/troubleshooting/questions/error-ibtool.md

 ---
-title: 'IBTool Error: No se pudo completar la operación.' ms.topic: troubleshooting ms.prod: xamarin ms.assetid: A804EBC4-2BBF-4A98-A4E8-A455DB2E8A17
+title: 'Error de IBTool: No se pudo completar la operación.' ms.topic: troubleshooting ms.prod: xamarin ms.assetid: A804EBC4-2BBF-4A98-A4E8-A455DB2E8A17